-Note: cigarettes in Italy are a regulated market, which means the price of cigarettes is around €5 a packet for international brands, and there are no discounts available even for bulk purchase.
+Cigarettes in Italy are a regulated market, which means the price of cigarettes is always around €5 a packet for international brands, and there are never any discounts available – even for bulk purchase.

 Where to buy cigarettes in Rome